 During fiscal year 2016, the Organization entered into an agreement with Literacy for Environmental Justice (LEJ), an organization with its own 501(c)(3) status, to provide funds for the purpose of securing a grant.
 Those funds were to be paid back to the Organization as the grantor released payments to LEJ.
-As of June 30, 2020, the balance due on the loan is \$137,000 and is expected to be paid back on October 31, 2021 based on an agreed upon payment schedule.
+As of June 30, 2021, the balance due on the loan is \$37,000 and was paid back in full in November 2021.